AndersDeath/diary2/000-current.md

 # 22 August - Dienstag - Yerevan - 700 Tag der Einwanderung - Heat Sunny

 The main story for today and Ineco bank fucked me.
+They told that I can keep my personal accounts after closing business onec but it was lie.
+I was almost mad to them.